kingyau991319/python_learning-W-/README.md

 # 27-4-2019
 i just test the baceria problem but i dont why i cannot do that, maybe fix it after prob exam

+# 28-5-2019
+orz,i need to find something to do